lubeskih/publish/README.md

 ## Publish

-Publish is a tool written in React (with Mobx) for easier creation of YAML front matter blocks for events and blog posts.
+Publish is a tool written for easier creation of YAML front matter blocks.
 Originally, I wrote this tool for a jekyll site where events and blog posts were published in Markdown files.

 #### Contributing